godotengine/godot-website/collections/_article/gsoc-2019-progress-report-3.md

 ### Installation

 Currently, the pull request has yet to be merged with the actual Godot working repository.
-To run the LSP implementation, client (extenral editor) and server (Godot) both need to be run seperately.
+To run the LSP implementation, client (extenral editor) and server (Godot) both need to be run separately.
 The client implemented in this project is a [VS Code extension](https://github.com/godotengine/godot-vscode-plugin).
 Open it inside VS Code and first install required dependencies using the `npm install` command; after that, running it will simply open the client in the Extension Development Environment.
 To create an output extension format from the project use `vsce`, you can learn more about it from the [VS Code documentation](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).

 ### GSoC journey